 You know the stuff, it’s white and yucky.
 But it’s just coagulated protein known as albumin, and it’s harmless.
-It’s only a problem when you’re making a special presentation dish like this one.
+It’s only a problem when you’re making a special presentation dish like this spring salmon salad.
 I brushed some of it away with a wet brush after my salmon came out of the oven.
 You can also dab with paper towels.
 If you’re seriously bothered by it you can follow America’s Test Kitchen’s suggestion and quick brine your salmon first.
 According to them that helps a lot.

 Spring occasions are ideal times to go all out and serve a presentation salad like this one.
 One of my favorites are this Spring Salad with Eggs and Creamy Tarragon Dressing, the eggs make it a perfect choice for Easter.
 And my Pansy Salad or Chopped Salad with Spicy Tomato Vinaigrette would be a good choice for a shower.
 My Fully Loaded Wedge Salad is a show stopper of a different sort, even the guys go wild for that one.

-WANT TO TRY THIS SPRING SALMON RECIPE?
+WANT TO TRY THIS SPRING SALMON SALAD?